 Absolutely!
 Any chat client that supports the XMPP (Jabber) chat protocol can be used to staff the service and answer chats.
 These clients are available across all platforms and Pidgin is definitely one of them.
-Pidgin works well on the PC and Linux and is the mostly widely-used desktop client used.
+Pidgin works well on the PC and Linux and is the most widely-used desktop client.

 Pidgin is a free, open-source, multi-protocol client for the PC and Linux.

 Generally, there are a lot of little tweaks you can make to the Pidgin's preferences.
 We'll outline the most important ones below.

 No plugins are required for LibraryH3lp to work in Pidgin.
 However, we have an optional plugin for Pidgin on Windows that is useful in a few ways:

 After you've created accounts for your operators in the admin site, your operators can sign into them using Pidgin.
 From Accounts-->Add/Edit-->Add, create a new XMPP account with the appropriate username and libraryh3lp.com as the Domain.
 You can opt to have Pidgin save the password if you wish.

 The next important area to consider is typically Tools-->Preferences-->Sounds.
 What you do here is largely up to you and what works best for your staffing model.
 It is usually a good idea to set Pidgin to Enable sounds-->Always.
 Some people will want a sound every time the guest sends a message and others will want a sound only when a brand new chat arrives.
 If your staff will rely on a sound alert heavily, be sure to check Sound when conversation has focus.
 Our plugin lets you set a looping alert noise on the arrival of new chats that plays until the first operator sends a message to the guest.

 In most cases, especially with Windows XP, the included Message Notification plugin will provide sufficient visual alerting.
 Set it to Flash, Raise, and Present the message window.